How to Help Kids Adjust to Moving

 Acknowledge their feelings and allow your child to process them

-It’s okay for the kids to be sad or upset about moving and is completely natural.
+It’s okay for the kids to be sad or upset about moving and it is completely natural.
 Let your kids know it’s okay to feel the way they do.
 Let them have a good cry.
 And then remind them that it won’t always feel like this and it will get better.

 Spend time exploring your new area

 As soon as possible, spend some time checking out your new town or city.
-Find som cute little stores, or some gorgeous outdoor spaces.
+Find some cute little stores, or some gorgeous outdoor spaces.
 If you help the kids find places they could grow to love it’ll help them find something positive about the move.

 Give it time